 Coming when called is one of the most important commands your dog can learn from both a usefulness and safety standpoint.
 Dogs don’t automatically come when called—regardless of how much they love and respect you.
-The only way to get a dog to come reliably when called is to train him to do it.
+The only way to get a dog to come reliably when called is to train them to do it.

 What You Need

 - Treats or a toy that gets your dog’s attention.